ioen-tech/ioen.balancer.schema/README.md

 ````bash
 npx prisma migrate dev
 ````

+Login to your local mysql server and double check if the database name used have the correct tables.

 At this point, you have generated the prisma artifacts which will be use by the backend api (Redgrid.energy.api).
 For more details on the backend please go to https://github.com/redgridone/Redgrid.energy.api/blob/main/README.md